dmbarbour/wikilon/docs/AwelonLang.md

 ## Editable Views

-Awelon language has an acceptably aesthetic plain text form.

-However, like Forth, Awelon does not scale nicely beyond about ten tokens per definition, and is awkward for some problem domains like expression of algebraic formula.
-Further, Awelon lacks *namespaces*, which results in redundant expression of context in words such as repeating a `trie:` prefix for `trie:insert` and `trie:fold`.
+Awelon language has an acceptably aesthetic plain text syntax.
+However, like Forth, Awelon does not scale nicely beyond about ten tokens per definition.
+Expression of sophisticated data plumbing can be awkward.
+The lack of namespaces or DSLs can easily result in redundant reference to the problem domain.

-To ameliorate these weaknesses, Awelon is expected to leverage [editable views](http://martinfowler.com/bliki/ProjectionalEditing.html).
-As an example of editable views, we might support command lists:

-        Editable View       Awelon Source Code
-        {foo, bar, baz}     [[foo] [[bar] [[baz] ~ :] :] :]
+Instead of solving these problems at the syntax layer, Awelon shifts the burden to [editable views](http://martinfowler.com/bliki/ProjectionalEditing.html).

+I put some emphasis on *plain text* editable views, such that we can readily integrate favored editors and perhaps even leverage [Filesystem in Userspace (FUSE)](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) to operate on a dictionary via plain text and CLI.
+However, graphical views could potentially include checkboxes, sliders, drop-down lists, graphs and canvases, and may offer an interesting foundation for graphical user interfaces within Awelon's application model.

-Rich number types are useful target for editable views.
-Consider:
+Numbers will certainly be a target for editable views.
+A viable sketch:

-        Editable View       Awelon Source Code
-        #42                 42
+        #42         == AWELON(42)
-        42                  [42 0 Integer]
-        -7                  [0 7 Integer]
-        3.141               [[3141 0 Integer] 3 Decimal]
-        -0.0070             [[0 70 Integer] 4 Decimal]
-        2/3                 [[2 0 Integer] 3 Rational]

-This `[data lang]` pattern can generally be applied to support arbitrary DSLs in a context-free manner, with `lang` potentially being a named identity function if we don't have need to process the data.
-No static analysis is performed or required.

-Editable views could also provide a 'comments' syntax, for example:
+        -7          == [#0 #7 integer]
+        42          == [#42 #0 integer]
+        3.141       == [3141 #3 decimal]
+        -0.0070     == [-70 #4 decimal]
+        2/3         == [2 #3 rational]
+        -4/6        == [-4 #6 rational]
+        2.998e6     == [2.998 6 exp10]

+Here I use bidirectional rewrites, an obvious escape for raw Awelon code, and I build views primarily upon existing views.
+Patterns of form `[program lang]` are a simple basis to indicate DSLs, with the set of recognized language words being view-dependent.
+I've used this general design with great success in practice.
+It is simple, efficient, extensible.

+We can use editable views to represent command lists:

+        {foo, bar, baz} == [[foo] {bar, baz} :]
+        {baz}           == [[baz] ~ :]

+Command lists are potentially convenient for lightweight abstraction of generators, coroutines, or modeling effects in a continuation-passing style.

+We can support source comments as an editable view:

-        /* comment */  <=>  " comment " (/2) (@rem) d
+        /* comment */  == " comment " (/2) (@rem) d

-The arity annotation would preserve the comment, or allow comments to be injected after evaluations.
-The gate would allow conditional breakpoints or tracing with comments, and the `d` finally drops the comment so it has no semantic effect.
-Variations on this comment idea might be used to provide rendering or namespace hints.

-Editable views should be evaluable.
-Awelon code evaluates into Awelon code via program rewriting, and this should correspond to editable views evaluating into editable views.
-This means view features like comments, decimal numbers, lambdas, and so on should be something we construct at runtime, and perhaps even accelerate.

-An intriguing possibility is to recognize the fingerprint of an 'extract-argument' pattern (described under *Staged Evaluation*), with a comment to name variables, supporting lambda and let expressions within editable views.

-Editable views are not limited to plain text representations.
-I encourage attention to plain text views because those are easy to integrate with existing development environments and editors, potentially via [Filesystem in Userspace](https://en.wikipedia.org/wiki/Filesystem_in_Userspace).
-However, views based on hypermedia representations, sliders and checkboxes, canvases and graphs, music notations, etc.. will provide a simple and powerful environment and a foundation for live coding applications.
+Including the arity annotation and gate enables us to trace progress through comments, conditionally breakpoint on comments, potentially indicate different kinds of comments, and so on.
+And also to inject comments into computed values.

+Qualified namespaces can be supported locally and unambiguously as views with phrases like `using large_prefix as x` (a specialized comment) such that `x.foo` is subsequently replaced by `large_prefix.foo` and `x` is replaced by `large_prefix`.
+We'd need to escape references to the original `x`.
+To ameliorate the problems of namespace boiler-plate, we might build some namespaces directly into the view, and simply develop a view per user or per edit session.

+An intriguing opportunity is support for lambdas and let-expressions.
+Tacit programming is inconvenient for use cases involving lots of replication and data plumbing of data.
+Lambda expressions can help out, handling the expressions on your behalf.
+An example syntax inspired from [Kitten language](http://kittenlang.org/):

+        -> X Y Z ; X foo [Y] bar    == "X Y Z" (/2) (@lambda) d d [i foo] a bar let X = code in prog        == [code] -> X; prog

+This would operate in a similar manner to *Staged Evaluation*.
+We introduce free variables `[X][Y][Z]` then reverse the 'extract argument' rewrite rules to produce `X`, `Y`, and `Z` within the program view.
+When we're done editing, we apply the "extract argument" algorithm to eliminate the free variables.

+*Note:* Editable views are ideally *evaluable*.
+Awelon code evaluates to Awelon code, and it is most convenient if we can aesthetically view and edit the evaluated result.
+Including an arity annotation comments is part of this.
+Evaluable views also imply that, for example, `[-70 #4 decimal]` should be a viable result from adding or multiplying two decimal numbers.
+Design of evaluable editable views must be sensitive to the dictionary and accelerators.

+*Note:* Editable views should be implemented at the dictionary layer.
+Developers should have effective control over their views, and this also enables views to adapt to application state or edit sessions (e.g. so we can use a common namespace without boiler-plate).
+Integrating with structure editors may require targeting a shared intermediate language.

-A useful sanity check: a round-trip from Awelon code to view and back should be the identity function.
+*Aside:* A useful sanity check is that a round-trip from Awelon code to view and back should be the identity function.
+If this check fails, we might provide multiple views and representations then ask the human for advice.
+Or we might simply reject the edit.